hanyulo/knowledge/javascript/javascriptInfo/11_promise_async_await/promise.md

 * promise
   * an object from new Promise constructor
   * links the “producing code” and the “consuming code”
+* executor: callback function for new Promise
+* handler: then, catch

 ## Promise